 Add this to

-Install derry as a global dependency from Pub as follows.
+Install derry as a global dependency from pub.dev like this.

 Then use derry to run a command from the current dart/flutter project.